 The COVID-19 pandemic has forced thousands of small businesses to close their doors for good.
 Now, more than ever, the hospitality industry has to think "outside the box" and prepare for a new "normal".
-As social distancing, curbside service and delivery become the new norm, the necessity for a full dining area has been greatly reduced.
+As takeout, curbside service and delivery become the new norm, the necessity for a full dining area has been greatly reduced.

 Any business owner that has experienced the process of leasing a commercial location can tell you it is an expensive and stressful proposition.
 Let's assume you wanted to rent a modest 1700 sq. ft. space in a busy retail area.
 For prospective, Smoothie King and Subway are typically this size.

 Using current market rates in our immediate area, the rent at a location of this size would easily be in excess of $5,000 per month (without utilities and expenses).
 If you're skeptical, just call.

 Now let's take a look at a bakery/pasty/candy business.
 We can use Smoothie King and Subway as continuing examples.
 How often do you see patrons dining in at a bakery, candy shop, Smoothie King, or Subway?
 If you said "not often" you'd be correct.